-- A global warming potential of 1 – about the same as naturally-occurring carbon dioxide
+A global warming potential of less than 1 – about the same as naturally-occurring carbon dioxide

 Because of its unsurpassed environmental profile, Novec 1230 fluid is the first halocarbon halon replacement to offer a viable, long-term sustainable technology for special hazards fire protection.